Bach Flow on Homogeneous Products: Bach flow on locally homogeneous products

-The two polynomials $p$ and $q$ also make an appearance in the next section so we establish some facts about them here.
-For $p$, we have the following lemma, the proof of which is left to the reader.
+Before proving this, we establish some supporting lemmas.
+The two polynomials $q_{\rm I}$ and $q_{\rm II}$ also make an appearance in the next section so we provide some facts about them here.
+For $q_{\rm I}$, we have the following lemma, the proof of which is left to the reader.